tilburgsciencehub/website/content/topics/Manage-manipulate/manipulate-clean/numerical/pandas.md

 ```

 Once you have your data grouped, you can perform different operations within each group to extract meaningful information from your dataset.
-Three common operations are: aggregation, transformation, and filtration.
+Three common operations are aggregation, transformation, and filtration.

 - Aggregation